 Or some have this unworthy image of God that He is a hard callous severe individual who delights in catching people sinning and punishing them, and that He’s just waiting and hoping for us to mess up so that He can condemn us.
 That’s a gross misrepresentation of the God of the Bible.

 Or there’s another idol that’s been constructed and set up in the shrines of people’s minds.
 You know this if you’ve attended many funerals.
 It doesn’t matter what the deceased person believed or how they lived, somebody will still stand up and say “I know that so and so is in heaven now.”
-There’s this all too common view of God that He’s a permissive indulgent grandfather sort of character, always willing to look the other way, smiling still when human beings are rebellious and rejecting of Him and willfully sinning, who would never send anyone to a place called hell.
+There’s this all too common view of God that He’s a permissive indulgent grandfather sort of character, always willing to look the other way, smiling still when human beings are rebellious and rejecting of Him and willfully sinning, who would never destroy anybody.
 They’ve made their own image of God according to their own desires.